itsvaibhavmishra/Project-Diagonal/Readme.md

+# Project-Diagonal
+A Real-Time chat application build using react and node which uses socket.io websockets for making connection on real-time.
+Project has functionality to add emoji, images and changing text styling while on chat window.

-# Change directory to folder client/
+## Change directory to folder client/

 While in directory type: